 Whatever way you look at it, being denied your vehicle from a service manager is never a pleasant experience.
 A lemon law lawyer can help you receive compensation depending on how long the new vehicles have been held by the dealership.
-When a dealership holds a person’s vehicle for over a month the first you may want to contact an attorney a free case evaluation.
+When a dealership holds a person’s vehicle for over a month they should first contact an attorney for a free case evaluation.

 Suppose the dealership cannot repair the automobile within a month.
 This leaves you with two options.
 Some of our clients worry that this rule only applies if an authorized dealership or certified repair shop cannot fix the problem.
 This is not necessarily true.
 Even if the car can be fixed, you could still have a case.
 The Lemon Law protects car owners from the headache and costs associated dealing with car problems caused by the manufacturer.